Gabriel-Mwenga-Nguli/creme-collections/src/FIRESTORE_RULES.md

 # Firestore Security Rules Fix

-Your application is currently being blocked by Firestore's default security rules, causing a "Missing or insufficient permissions" error when trying to display products or promotions.
+Your application is currently being blocked by Firestore's default security rules, causing a "Missing or insufficient permissions" error when trying to fetch user data after login or display products/promotions.

-To fix this, you need to update your Firestore security rules to allow public read access for your `products` and `promotions` collections while keeping user data secure.
+To fix this, you need to update your Firestore security rules to allow public read access for your `products` and `promotions` collections while also allowing a logged-in user to access their own data.

 ## **Instructions**